Galois reconstruction of Artin-Tate $\mathbb{R}$-motivic spectra: Completions

 \subsection{Ta completion}

 \

 At several points we have suggested that from a computational viewpoint the $\ta$-Bockstein spectral sequence is probably the best way to gain access to various objects.
-We now finally show that such a computation would converge to the correct answer.
+Here we show such computations often converge to the correct answer.

 \begin{prop} The unit in $\SHRat$ is $\ta$-complete. \end{prop}

 Before proving this proposition we give a corollary of it.

 \begin{cor} Every dualizable object of $\SHgc$ is $\ta$-complete. \end{cor}